serrif/website/main/docs/introduction.md

 Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
 Everyone gets operator-style permissions without hassle, with an array of plugins, and powerful tools for building and management.

 ### Connection
 Joining the server is simple.
-You can connect using the address `novelmc.net` or `play.novelmc.net` through the direct connect box; or adding us to your server list in-game.
-A port isn't necessary to join  but `25565` can be added to an address.
+You can connect using the address `novelmc.net` or `play.novelmc.net` through the direct connect box; or by adding us to your server list in-game.
+A port isn't necessary to join,  but `25565` can be added to an address.

  * `/status` - Displays the server's current state and loaded worlds.
  * `/memory` or `/mem` - Displays memory statistics, loaded worlds, and ticks per second (TPS).